dklinges9/Reproducible-Research-Template/README.md

     -   The `data-raw` Folder
     -   The `analysis` Folder
     -   The `analysis-output` Folder
+    -   The Manuscript
+        -   Markdown Basics
+-   This is a Level 1 Header
+    -   This is a Level 2 Header

 Research Project Template
 =========================

-This repository contains a template for a reproducable research project.
+This repository contains a template for a reproducible research project.
-The fundamental idea of reproducable research is that the steps that take your research from raw data to manuscript, thesis, or report should be fully automated.
-This way, your work can be checked by your advisor, mentors, collaborators, others working in your area, journal reviewers, and your future self.
+The fundamental idea of reproducible research is that the steps that take your research from raw data to manuscript, thesis, or report should be fully automated.
+This way, your work can be checked by your adviser, mentors, collaborators, others working in your area, journal reviewers, and your future self.

-I became interested in reproducable research because I was tired of being terrified of my own analysis.
-I was constantly petrified someone would question my work and ask me to open the black box and verify what I did was correct; in some cases even being asked reproduce a result was terrifiying because I knew the convoluted path of data prep and cleaning that I took in arriving at my result.
+I became interested in reproducible research because I was tired of being terrified of my own analysis.
+I was constantly petrified someone would question my work and ask me to open the black box and verify what I did was correct; in some cases even being asked reproduce a result was terrifying because I knew the convoluted path of data prep and cleaning that I took in arriving at my result.

 I read the book [Reproducable Research with R and